“I am you, you,

 Lela Shahrzad Welch is a seeker of a culture rather than a participant and that role has left an indelible mark on their artistic practice, explored through mythopoeia, sculpture, and performance.

-Lela Shahrzad Welch (b. in Tahlequah, Oklahoma) has an exhibition history that includes LEFT FIELD Gallery (Los Osos, CA), The Momentary Museum (Bentonville, AR), Keystone Art Space (Los Angeles), Sweet Lorraine Gallery (Brooklyn, NY), Napa Art Gallery (Camarillo, CA), Mesa Gallery (San Diego, CA), Atkinson Gallery (Santa Barbara, CA) SOA Gallery (Long Beach), and The Art, Design and Architecture Museum (Santa Barbara, CA) with an upcoming solo show at the San Luis Obispo Museum of Art in the winter of 2026.
-Welch attended the Bemis Center for Contemporary Art in the summer of 2025 and has participated in other residencies and workshops such as Industry of the Ordinary's Performance Art Residency, Haystack Mountain School of Craft, Peter’s Valley School of Craft, and INVERSE's Performance Art Festival.
+Lela Shahrzad Welch (b. in Tahlequah, Oklahoma) has an exhibition history that includes LEFT FIELD Gallery (Los Osos, CA), The Momentary Museum (Bentonville, AR), Keystone Art Space (Los Angeles), Sweet Lorraine Gallery (Brooklyn, NY), Napa Art Gallery (Camarillo, CA), Mesa Gallery (San Diego, CA), Atkinson Gallery (Santa Barbara, CA), SOA Gallery (Long Beach), and The Art, Design and Architecture Museum (Santa Barbara, CA) with upcoming shows at the San Luis Obispo Museum of Art, High Beams LA and Track 16 Gallery (Los Angeles).
+Welch attended the Bemis Center for Contemporary Art in the summer of 2025 and has participated in other residencies and workshops such as Industry of the Ordinary's Performance Art Residency, Haystack Mountain School of Craft, and Peter’s Valley School of Craft.

-In 2021, she studied with the virtual first experimental art school, Dark Study.
 Welch received their MFA at the University of California, Santa Barbara, under the esteemed Chancellor’s Fellowship, graduating with the prestigious Ron Newby Award and as a Mind and Machine Intelligence award winner.
-Currently, Welch is a Lecturer in the Art and Design department at California Polytechnic State University and lives and works in Los Osos, CA.
+Currently, Welch is a lecturer in the Art and Design department at California Polytechnic State University and lives and works in Los Osos, CA.